prakass1/SimplisticBlogger/README.md

 ## Extensions:
 1. Currently the app uses Summernote editor for making a blog post, future look to integrate markdown editors.
 2. Improving comments and replies.
 (The current implementation only considers a simple way to do stuff, this can be improved)
+3. About me page can be attempted to be made dynamic.

 ## Contact for any informations/pull:
 [Subash Prakash](https://github.com/prakass1)